 The construction of a bat is another very important factor.
 If you are a power hitter and rely on the momentum of your swing for a strong hit, you should go with a bat that has a stiff construction and a more solid barrel with less flex.
 On the other hand, if you are not a power hitter, you can go with a bat featuring a double or triple-walled barrel.
 This will offer a lot of trampoline effect and you will be able to increase your hitting distance.

 Senior softball bats come constructed in a wide variety of materials.
 The most typical ones include wood, aluminum, alloy and composite.
-Out of all these, bats created from composite material typically perform the best but they also a high price tag.
+Out of all these, bats created from composite material typically perform the best.

-Aluminum bats come with a lower price tag but they do not offer a lot of trampoline effect and may be good for you if you are a power hitter.
+Aluminum bats they do not offer a lot of trampoline effect and may be good for you if you are a power hitter.
 The use of wood bats in senior softball matches is almost non-existent.
 That is because wood bats tend to underperform compared to composite bats.

 So if you have the budget and truly wish to go you the top-grade hitter, you should ideally go with a composite bat.
 If you are more in the training and practice phase, an aluminum or alloy bat is always a good choice.

-A huge variety of senior softball bats are available in the market and we have shortlisted by making top 5 best senior softball bat reviews above.
+A huge variety of senior softball bats are available in the market and we have shortlisted by making the best senior softball bat reviews above.
 That being said, you will be able to find a senior softball bat that perfectly suits you only after you carefully identify your needs.

 Do you want a bat that lets you hit harder or farther?
 Or are you looking for a bat that you can swing with greater speed?
 Would you want your bat to offer a lot of rebound?
 These are all questions you need to ask yourself before making the final decision.